The Food Allergy Kids of Atlanta 4th Annual Allergy Friendly Halloween Event on Saturday, October 19 from 1PM-4PM!

 Some people don’t understand why I’m so upset.
 I enjoy alternative rock and have listened to it for years.
 I remember listening to records, tapes and later cds from bands that weren’t on the radio.
 They were good – really good – and didn’t have a voice like the pop and traditional rock artists.

-I got in trouble in fifth grade in Philadelphia, PA listening to Adam Ant’s Prince Charming in the library (hee).
+I got in trouble in fifth grade in Philadelphia, PA listening to Adam Ant’s Prince Charming album on cassette tape in the library (hee).
 In middle school I learned about all kinds of cool music from mixtapes traded with friends.
 Listening to punk bands like The Cramps and Sex Pistols, alternative 80s music like The Church, Depeche Mode, The The and so much more.
 I wrote letters to radio stations in high school in 1985 when I moved to Greenville, SC asking for them to play different music and new bands.
 (Good news – Greenville FINALLY has an alternative radio station that just started THIS YEAR!)

 When radio stations starting playing these bands dubbed “alternative rock”, it was an awakening.
 It gave new bands a voice and us bored listeners new music.
 I moved to Atlanta after graduating college at Auburn University in 1993.
 99x was my favorite station and finally was a home for alternative music fans in Atlanta.